muthusathya1/myDSALearning/README.md

 # myDSALearning
-## Merge Intervals
+## Merge Overlapping Intervals
 Problem Description

-You have a set of non-overlapping intervals.
-You are given a new interval [start, end], insert this new interval into the set of intervals (merge if necessary).

-You may assume that the intervals were initially sorted according to their start times.
+Given a collection of intervals, merge all overlapping intervals.

 Problem Constraints

-0 <= |intervals| <= 105
+    1 <= Total number of intervals <= 100000.

 Input Format

-First argument is the vector of intervals
+    First argument is a list of intervals.

-second argument is the new interval to be merged

 Output Format

-Return the vector of intervals after merging
+    Return the sorted list of intervals after merging all the overlapping intervals.